Suffolk, CO10 2EU

 Dating to around 1520, the house that now occupies 46 Gainsborough Street was the birthplace of one of Britain's greatest artists.

-After four centuries as a private residence and forty years in limbo, the building was transformed into a museum and monument to Thomas Gainsborough following a campaign by the Gainsborough's House National Appeal Committee.
-Following generous donations of art, furniture and decorative objects, the house opened to the public in 1961 as a museum, monument and centre for the arts.
+After four centuries as a private residence and 40 years in limbo, the building was transformed into a museum and monument to Thomas Gainsborough following a campaign by the Gainsborough's House National Appeal Committee.
+Thanks to generous donations of art, furniture and decorative objects, the house opened to the public in 1961 as a museum, monument and centre for the arts.

-The House's permanent collection encompasses the whole of Thomas Gainsborough's career, from his early portraiture and landscapes to later works from his London period.
+The house's permanent collection encompasses the whole of Gainsborough's career, from his early portraiture and landscapes to later works from his London period.
 These works are displayed alongside 18th-century furniture and memorabilia.
 There is a varied programme of exhibitions on both historic British and contemporary art throughout the year.